Bumshakalaka/krAIna/README.md

 ![logo](img/kraina_banner.png)
 ## Overview
-Set of AI-powered tools for everyday use with OpenAi or Azure OpenAI LLMs.
+Set of AI-powered tools for everyday use with OpenAi, Azure OpenAI or Anthropic LLMs.
 1. **Snippets** — the actions that can be performed on selected text.
 2. **Assistants** — your own specialized assistants to talk with.
 3. **Tools** — your own specialized tools to use with Assistants.